 In this article:

-Here are the primary elements insurance companies look at when you apply for a car insurance quote.
+There are several primary elements insurance companies look at to decide your premium when you apply for a car insurance quote.

 State and Region

-Car insurance is regulated at the state level, and rates can vary by ZIP code.
+Car insurance is regulated at the state level, and rates can vary by state and even by ZIP code.
 In other words, the exact location of your residence can have a major impact on your monthly premiums.

 For instance, the incidence of vandalism, theft and accidents is higher in urban areas than in rural areas.
-So you can generally expect to pay more living in a city versus a small town.
+So you can generally expect to pay more if you live in a city versus someone who lives in a small town.

-Tickets and other violations can have a negative impact on your car insurance rate because they're a sign that you may be a risky driver.
+Tickets and other violations can spike your car insurance rate because they're a sign that you may be a risky driver.

-Accidents, primarily where you're at fault, can also hurt your chances of getting the lowest rate possible.
-In some cases, however, you may even see a rate increase if you were not at fault for the accident but still filed a claim.
+Accidents, primarily when you're at fault, can also cause your premium rates to balloon.
+In some cases, you can see a rate increase after an accident even if you were not at fault for the accident but still filed a claim.
 That's especially the case if you've filed other claims in the past.

 Vehicle Type and Use

-The type of car you drive is also a key consideration for insurers.
+The type of car you drive is a key consideration for insurers.
 For example, cars that are statistically more likely to be stolen may carry higher rates than others that are further down the list.
-Also, the more expensive the car—and, therefore, the more expensive the potential claims—the likelier that you'll have a higher monthly premium.
+And the more expensive the car, the more expensive the potential claims, which makes it more likely that you'll have a higher monthly premium.
 Insurers use the car's vehicle identification number (VIN) to assess its mileage, accident history and other factors to help determine your rate.

 How you use the car is also important.
 You'll typically share how many miles you expect to drive each year and the primary usage.
-If, for instance, you have a long commute, you may be more likely to get into an accident than someone who primarily drives on the weekends for pleasure.
+For example, if you have a long commute, you may be more likely to get into an accident than someone who primarily drives on the weekends for pleasure.
 Some insurance providers even ask you to install a GPS tracker on your car so your rates can be adjusted based on your driving habits.

 Type and Amount of Coverage

-- Liability: This protects you in an accident where you're at fault; it covers the cost of the damage to the other vehicle and the medical bills resulting from injury.
+- Liability: This protects you in an accident when you're at fault; it covers the cost of the damage to the other vehicle and the medical bills resulting from injury.

-- Collision and comprehensive: Collision coverage provides protection if you're in an accident and not at fault, and comprehensive protection covers theft and damage that occurs in other ways, such as vandalism or natural disasters.
+- Collision and comprehensive: Collision coverage provides protection if you're in an accident and not at fault.
+Comprehensive protection covers theft and damage that occurs in other ways, such as vandalism or natural disasters.

-- Uninsured/underinsured motorist: If you get in an accident where the other party is at fault and they either don't have insurance or their liability protection is insufficient, this coverage kicks in on your policy to help bridge the gap.
+- Uninsured/underinsured motorist: If you get in an accident where the other party is at fault and they either don't have insurance or their liability protection is insufficient, this coverage kicks in to help your policy bridge the gap.

-- Personal injury protection: This component covers medical bills for both you and others in your vehicle at the time of an accident, regardless of who's at fault.
-Note, however, that it's not available in all states.
+- Personal injury protection: This covers medical bills for both you and others in your vehicle at the time of an accident, regardless of who's at fault.
+This type of insurance is not available in all states.

 Some insurers will also provide additional coverage types, such as rental car reimbursement and emergency roadside assistance.

 In addition to the coverage amounts you choose, insurers will also consider your deductible.
-This is the amount you pay out of pocket before your coverage kicks in when you file a claim.
-A lower deductible means you're on the hook for less if something happens, but it will result in a higher monthly rate.
+This is the amount you'll pay out of pocket before your coverage kicks in when you file a claim.
+A lower deductible means you're on the hook for less if something happens, but it will typically result in a higher monthly rate.

 While not as prominent in the decision, there are several other factors that an insurance company may consider when determining your rate, including: